orbitalquark/scinterm/doc/01_Usage.md

 `gtk/` and `win32/`.
 After that, go into the Scinterm directory and run `make` to build the usual `../bin/scintilla.a`.

-## Ncurses Compatibility
+## Curses Compatibility

-Since ncurses is quite low-level in terms of graphics capability compared to GUI toolkits like GTK and Qt, Scinterm lacks some Scintilla features:
+Since curses is quite low-level in terms of graphics capability compared to GUI toolkits like GTK and Qt, Scinterm lacks some Scintilla features:

 * Any settings with alpha values are not supported.